The sacred breath

 The secret power of the Earth moves below.

 He who follows this will live.
 He who acts against this will die.

 There is an infinite wellspring of love, abundance and vitality awaiting those who wish to breathe properly.
 Breathwork is the key to unlocking the crystalline grail within—it seeks to clear all that stands in the way of our most luminous expression and higher embodiment.

 Oxygen is our first and greatest source of energy.
 It is the fuel required for the proper operation of all bodily systems.
 Many find it surprising to learn that only 10% of our energy comes from food and water and 90% of our energy comes from oxygen.
-Thus, every cell in our body requires oxygen to thrive.
+Indeed, every cell in our body requires oxygen to thrive.